-Territories of what is now the US were once colonised by the Spanish, which is why so many places names in the US, from Los Angeles to Albuquerque, have Spanish names.
+Territories of what is now the US were once colonised by the Spanish, which is why so many places in the US, from Los Angeles to Albuquerque, have Spanish names.

 In fact, the Spanish were the original European colonisers of the US, setting up a colony in St Augustine, Florida in 1565, 42 years before the English set up their first permanent US settlement in Jamestown on the north-east coast.

-The Spanish-American War of 1898 signalled the end of the Empire, and saw Spanish influence in North America recede.
-However a steady flow of immigrants from Central American countries, Mexico and South America has ensured that the Spanish language has always been prevalent in certain parts of the US throughout the past century.
+The Spanish-American War of 1898 signalled the end of the Empire and saw Spanish influence in North America recede.
+However, a steady flow of immigrants from Central American countries, Mexico and South America has ensured that the Spanish language has always been prevalent in certain parts of the US throughout the past century.

-Hispanics a growing demographic
+Hispanics are a growing demographic